 - Gender – Male or Female (4), and

-- Age – generally, the animal had to be one year old [i.e., a lamb at the peak of life and health].
-Sometimes it could be as young as a week old or as old as three years.
+- Age – generally, the animal had to be one year old [e.g., a lamb at the peak of life and health].
+Sometimes it could be as young as eight days old (Leviticus 22:27) and or as old as three years.
 (2)

 Again, any male or female animal from flocks such as sheep and goats and herds of cattle without blemish were used based on the social status of the offerer, but not birds.
 Birds were not allowed for a Peace Offering, because a bird would not provide sufficient meat for a full, festive meal.
 (4)